-The Query List component which is on the right of the Functions List page lists all the defined queries that you can use to filter through the list of functions displayed.
-It can be split into two sections which include Predefined queries and Saved Searches.
+The Query List component which is on the left side of the Functions List page lists all queries that you can use to filter the list of functions displayed.
+It is splitted in two sections which include Predefined queries and Saved Searches.

-The Predefined section lists all the Queries that Thundra has created for you to allow quick and convenient filtering of your Lambda functions.
-These include the following predefined queries:
+The Predefined section lists queries that are created by Thundra for you to allow quick and convenient filtering of your Lambda functions.
+Following predefined queries are included:

 To use a query in the Queries List, simply select a query and the function listed shall be filtered and ordered depending on the selected query.
 Moreover, by clicking or hovering a query you will see two buttons appear on the right of the query, allowing you to either delete the selected query or setting the query as the default query and hence filtering your functions according to the default query whenever you visit your Thundra console.

 The Query Bar, which sits on top of the listed functions, allows you to write your custom queries to filter through your functions.
-Two buttons are present at the end of the Query Bar and they allow you to run and save the written query respectively.
+Three buttons are present at the end of the Query Bar and they allow you to run, share and save the written query respectively.

-As can be seen from the illustration above, the 'Run' button shall execute whatever query there is in the bar, and the 'Save' button shall open up a drop menu on which you can select saving the query as
+Run button shall execute whatever query there is in the bar.
+Save button shall open up a drop menu on which you can select saving the query as

 Alert Policy.
 The

-Save as Search Dialog which will allow you to name the query you wish to save.
+Save Search Dialog which will allow you to name the query you wish to save.
 The

 Save as Alert Policy view will allow you to save this condition as an alert policy.
 It is explained in detail here.